opencast/annotation-tool/documentation/build-frontend.md

     grunt build integration --forced

-The files in `/opt/annotation/annotation-tool/opencast-backend/entwine-annotations-tool/src/main/resources/ui/` should have been updated, __what ius currently unfortunately not the case!__
+The files in `/opt/annotation/annotation-tool/opencast-backend/entwine-annotations-tool/src/main/resources/ui/` should have been updated, __what is currently unfortunately not the case!__

 ## Building __local__